 mvn versions:set -DnewVersion='7.1.0-DEV-SNAPSHOT'

 Note that, by default this command creates a backup of the existing POM files.
-In essence, it creates a pom.xml.versionBackup
+In essence, it creates a pom.xml.versionBackup for each POM file.
+This behavior can be disabled as follows.

 mvn versions:set -DnewVersion='7.1.0-DEV-SNAPSHOT' -DgenerateBackupPoms=false